adatia/the-shoppies/README.md

 # About The Shoppies

 Shopify has branched out into movie award shows!
-This an app to help manage movie nominations for the upcoming Shoppies :handbag:!
+This an app to help manage movie nominations for the upcoming Shoppies! :handbag:

 ### Built With